IgniteUI/igniteui-angular/projects/igniteui-angular/src/lib/chips/README.md

 #### Moving/Dragging

-The chip can be dragged by the end-user in order to change it's position.
-The moving/dragging is disabled by default, but can be enabled with an option called `draggable`.
-You need to handle the actual moving of the chip in the data source manually.
+The chip can be dragged by the end-user in order to change its position.
+The moving/dragging is disabled by default, but can be enabled by setting an option called `draggable`.
+The actual moving of the chip in the data source has to be handled manually by the developer.

 ```html
 <igx-chips-area #chipArea (onReorder)="chipsOrderChanged($event)">